KonstantinosMenychtas/neon/README.md

 - [Enabling OS Research by Inferring Interactions in the Black-Box GPU Stack](http://www.cs.rochester.edu/~kmenycht/papers/atc13-menychtas.pdf) (USENIX ATC'13)

-If you use or modify this software for educational or research purposes, you are required to include these references and respect the intention of the author to release it as Free Software.
+If you use or modify this software, you are required to include these references and respect the intention of the author to release it as Free Software.
 Please support this effort by pushing any changes and improvements you make back to this repository.
+Last, please understand that despite the effort to build a robust, quality framework, this work has served primarily educational and researh purposes.
+Bugs, open TODOs, puzzling comments and all sorts of bad coding practices might appear in this repository.
+Please commit your improvements as you see fit.

 CopyLeft, Konstnantinos Menychtas, 2014